 Individual upgrade kits are also available and can be ordered by part number.
-Refer to "E8362B Upgrade Kits" on page 6-80 and "E8363B, E8364B Upgrade Kits" on page 6-80 for a complete list of available kits.
+Refer to "Upgrade Kits" on page 6-61 for a complete list of available kits.

 Option 010, Time Domain

 An Option 010 analyzer can display the time domain response of a network or test device by calculating the inverse Fourier transform of the frequency domain response.
 This calculation allows the Option 010 analyzer to show the response of a test device as a function of time or distance.
 In time domain, the magnitude and location of a discontinuity and the characteristics of individual transmission paths of a network or test device can be determined.
 Time domain operation retains all the accuracy of active error correction.